Crispy Black Bean Tacos

 Adding a delicious dressing to salads makes them so much more enjoyable for me.
 Which in turn means that after my meal, I often feel comfortably content, full, and not thinking about what I’m going to eat next (a common result of meals not being satisfied).

-And all of this brings me to these tacos: they are SO full of flavor.
+And all of this brings me to these Crispy Black Bean Tacos: they are SO full of flavor.

 While there’s nothing wrong with eating plain black beans, adding spices and flavor to them makes them more much more delicious.